Skip navigation

 • stop, stop from

-You can say “something stops.”
-That means it comes to an end or an action ends.
+You can say something stops.
+That means it comes to an end.
+The action ends.

-When you say “you stop someone from (doing),” it means you prevent something from happening.
-You make sure it does not happen or continue happening.
+When you stop someone from doing something, you make sure it does not happen or continue happening.
+You prevent it from happening

 Examples: stop